migrationsKB/migrationsKB.github.io/MGKB/index.md

 prefix wna: <http://www.gsi.dit.upm.es/ontologies/wnaffect/ns#>
 prefix xsd: <http://www.w3.org/2001/XMLSchema#>
 ```
-* The following query retrieve a list of all the entitiy labels which contain "refugee" and its frequency of detected entity mentions.
+* The following query retrieve a list of all the entity labels which contain "refugee" and its frequency of detected entity mentions.
 ```sparql
 SELECT ?entityLabel (count(?entityLabel) as ?numOfEntityMentions)   where{
 	?tweet schema:mentions ?entity.